Samsung/tizen-docs/docs/platform/developing/contributing.md

 You can perform patch submission and review on Gerrit.

-To submit a patch to Gerrit:
+To submit a patch to Gerrit, follow the steps below:

 1. Switch to the project directory and perform local development.